-Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
+Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers are determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
 For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
-For the measurement period ended June 30, 2016 (the measurement date), the active employee contribution rate is 8.377% percent of annual pay and the average employer's contribution rate is 12.802 percent of annual payroll for the 2% @ 55 plan and the active employee contribution rate is 6.555 percent of annual pay and the average employer's contribution rate is 6.555 percent of annual pay and the average employer's contribution rate is 6.555 percent of annual payroll for the 2% @ 62 plan.
+For the measurement period ended June 30, 2017 (the measurement date), the active employee contribution rate is 6.896 percent of annual pay and the average employer's contribution rate is 8.418 percent of annual payroll for the 2% @ 55 plan and the active employee contribution rate is 6.250 percent of annual pay and the average employer's contribution rate is 6.533 percent of annual payroll for the 2% @ 62 plan.
 Employer contributions rates may change if plan contracts are amended.
-It is the responsibility of the employer to make necessary accounting adjustments to reflect the impact due to any Employer Paid Member Contributions or situations where members are paying a portion of the employer contribution.